 Should I get an e-bike?

 E-bikes are probably the most versatile form of personal electric vehicle (PEV).
 The right models can carry cargo or passengers, and there’s a plethora of ready-made customization options — even some that will let you ride in snow.
-Their range is typically higher than electric scooters and skateboards, and if their batteries run dry you can still pedal home, though you might end up tired and sweaty.
-The learning curve is also minimal — if you can ride a manual bike, you can ride an electric one.
+Their range is typically higher than electric scooters and skateboards, and if their batteries run dry you can still pedal home, even if you might end up tired and sweaty.
+The learning curve is also minimal.
+If you can ride a manual bike, you can ride an electric one.

 There are many factors to consider when buying, beginning with space, weight, and transportation.
 Unless it folds, any e-bike is going to take up a lot of space, which can be problematic if you live in an apartment.
 Heavier models can be difficult (or impossible) to carry upstairs or on public transit.
-If you want to take one on trips, their size and weight can mean you’ll need a truck or a specialized car rack.
-It’s possible to slip e-bikes into some sedans, crossovers, and SUVs, but often only by putting the seats down and/or removing one of the bike’s wheels.
+If you want to take one on trips, size and weight may mean you’ll need a truck or a specialized car rack.
+It’s possible to slip e-bikes into some sedans, crossovers, SUVs, or even compacts, but without folding it’s often only by putting the seats down and/or removing one of the bike’s wheels.

 Another issue created by size is security.
-Many building operators force people to lock bikes up outside, where they’re inherently more vulnerable to theft.
-E-bikes in particular can be lucrative targets, so if you’re going to buy one, you should check that your intended stops are safe.
-If you live in a sketchy neighborhood you might want to consider vehicles you can take indoors without a fuss — namely electric boards, unicycles, or scooters.
+Many building operators force people to lock their bikes up outside, where they’re inherently more vulnerable to theft.
+E-bikes in particular can be lucrative targets, so if you’re going to buy one, check that your intended stops are safe.
+If you live in a sketchy neighborhood you might want to consider vehicles you can take indoors without any resistance — namely electric boards, unicycles, or scooters.
 If you do get an e-bike, there are things you can do to improve security, which we’ll cover later on.

 See also: Electric scooters — A buyer’s guide

 Governments also frequently impose performance caps.
 Whereas much of the US is effectively unlimited, Canada, for instance, requires that all e-bikes be capped at 500W unless they’re used off-road, and there are tougher restrictions in countries like India and Norway.
-Where those caps are in effect, it may be possible to circumvent them by getting a license and registration, but that costs time and money, defeating the simplicity of a PEV.
+Where those caps are in effect, it may be possible to circumvent them by getting a license and registration, but that costs time and money that defeats the simplicity of a PEV.

-The enforcement of e-bike rules can vary wildly, whether for better or for worse.
+The enforcement of e-bike rules can vary wildly, whether for better or worse.

-Some e-bikes can draw unwanted attention from law enforcement.
+Some e-bikes have a tendency to get extra scrutiny from law enforcement.
 Just as a Porsche 911 is bound to draw more eyes than a Honda Civic, a Super73 looks enough like a motorcycle that police may stop you on paths you’re technically allowed on.
 If this feels like a legitimate risk where you live, it might be safer to buy a more traditional-looking e-bike, or at least minimize throttle-only operation.

 It’s lastly important to consider maintenance and repair.
 As a rule, e-bikes require the same level of maintenance as manual ones, with the added complexity of a battery and motor.
 Be prepared to keep tires inflated, bolts tightened, chains oiled, hydraulics topped, and the battery charged.
 You’ll probably have to deal with the occasional flat too, though you can sharply reduce the chances of that by using tire liners, and/or preventative sealants like Slime or FlatOut.

 Most major cities have at least one shop capable of servicing e-bikes, so you can offload some of the work on them if you have the budget.
-If you’re really averse to doing anything yourself, however, it might be worth considering other PEVs, so long as they meet your requirements.
+If you’re really averse to doing anything yourself, however, it might be worth considering other PEVs.
+Unicycles, Onewheels, and skateboards typically require the least regular maintenance.

 What to look for when shopping for an e-bike

-For the snappiest performance, you should demand 52 or 72V.
+For the snappiest performance, you should demand at least 52 or 72V.

 Performance is also going to be affected by wattage, tires, gearing (e.g. the number of “speeds” a bike has), and how much you’re willing to pedal.
-Some bikes can only achieve top speed with pedaling, and range estimates are normally dependent on it.
-Moped-style bike makers will sometimes separate pedal-assist and throttle-only ranges.
+Some bikes can only achieve top speed with pedal assist, and range estimates are normally dependent on it.
+Moped-style bike makers will sometimes separate pedal assist and throttle-only ranges.

 You should always buy a model with a removable battery.
 That makes charging more convenient, and if a battery fails or runs dry you can swap in another one, though replacements tend to be expensive.
 Removing a battery is also good for safeguarding against theft, rain, or cold weather depletion.